dart-backend/angel/README.md

 [![License](https://img.shields.io/github/license/dukefirehawk/angel)](https://github.com/dukefirehawk/angel/LICENSE)
 [![melos](https://img.shields.io/badge/maintained%20with-melos-f700ff.svg?style=flat-square)](https://github.com/invertase/melos)

-**A polished, production-ready backend framework in Dart.**
+**A production-ready dart backend framework.**

 -----

 ## About

 Angel3 originated from a fork of the archived Angel framework in support of Dart SDK 2.12.x or later.
-It is a full-stack Web framework in Dart that aims to streamline development by providing many common features out-of-the-box in a consistent manner.
+It is a full-stack backend framework in Dart that aims to streamline development by providing many common features out-of-the-box in a consistent manner.
 The codebase has been completely migrated and refactored to support null safety.
-One of the main goal is to enable developers to build both frontend and backend in the same language, Dart, with null safety.
+One of the main goal is to enable developers to build both frontend and backend in dart language.
 Angel3 is designed as a collection of plugins that enable developers to pick and choose the parts needed for their projects.
 A series of starter templates are also provided for quick start and trial run with Angel3.
 Visit our [website](<https://angel3-framework.web.app/>) to learn more.

 The available features in Angel3 includes: